Hypercubed/cv/README.md

 - **Current Address:** Tokyo, Japan

 # PROFILE
 Areas of experience include scientific computing, visualization, and simulations.
 Looking to expand my knowledge in the fields of scientific computing and visualization.
-I am interested in systems that enable analysis, archiving, and dissemination of scientific data across broad scientific fields.
-Currently focused on developing visualization systems using node.js, Angular.js, and D3js.
-I'm passionate about programming, programming languages, and open-source.
+I am passionate about creating and using software and web systems as a tool to enable analysis, management, and efficient sharing of scientific data across broad scientific fields.
+I am passionate about using and developing open-source software.

 # RELEVANT SKILLS
 - Advanced physics and mathematics skills.
 - Advanced computer skills in both the PC and Unix/Linux.
 - Many years of computer programming experience across multiple languages including: C++, FORTRAN, Visual Basic, and Java.
 - Many years of experience with web development.
 Knowledgeable in server side programming using PHP, node.js, and MySQL.
 Advanced understanding of HTML, CSS, and JavaScript.
 Experienced with angularjs, jQuery, and d3js.
 - Advanced experience with, and strong advocate of, version control systems such as git and github.
-Github user [Hypercubed](https://github.com/Hypercubed) with over 40 public repositories.
+Github user [Hypercubed](https://github.com/Hypercubed) with over 30 public repositories.
+Contributor to various open source projects including AngularJS, DocPad, and Semantic MediaWiki.
 Passionate about open source software.
 - Advanced skills using CAD tools including AutoCAD, ProE, CATIA, and Patran.
-- Experienced in genomic information analysis on large datasets using R, perl, and command bioinformatics command line tools such as BamTools and BEDtools.
+- Experienced in genomic analysis on large datasets using R, perl, and bioinformatics command line tools such as bamtool and bedtools.
 - Proven ability to deliver under critical time constraints.
 - Beginning level Japanese.